thisisevilevil/evilevil365/_posts/2024-07-14-FunWith-Remediations.md

 Let's dive into it! :)

-## PreReqs
+## prerequisites

-There are some pre-reqs to using Remediations in Intune, I won't list them all here, but basically you will need E3, E5 or A3 or A5 licenses in your tenant.
+There are some PreReqs to using Remediations in Intune, I won't list them all here, but basically you will need E3, E5 or A3 or A5 licenses in your tenant.
 You can find all the pre-reqs [here](https://learn.microsoft.com/en-us/mem/intune/fundamentals/remediations).
 Be sure to review it, as it also includes some valuable best practices under the [Script Requirements](https://learn.microsoft.com/en-us/mem/intune/fundamentals/remediations#script-requirements) section in the docs.

 ## Getting Started